How To Apply To College

 Step 1: Making A List Of Colleges To Apply To

 With over 6000 colleges in the United States, the first step in applying to college is to do some research and make a college list.
 This process will be different for everyone.
 Some students have schools in mind, some know the state they want to live in, and others have no clue where to start.
-Visit the college search page for tips on how to start searching for colleges.
+Visit the college search page for tips on how to start searching for colleges, and, once you have compiled a list, take a tour of as many of these colleges as possible.
 Read on to learn about choosing which colleges to apply to from your college list.